vmware-archive/nsxraml/md-version/nsxvapi.md

 * **put** *(secured)*: Modify cluster wide configuration information for controller.

 ### /2.0/vdn/controller/cluster/ntp
-Working With Controller NTP Settings
+Working With Controller Cluster NTP Settings
 -----
-You can configure up to 5 NTP servers on your NSX Controller cluster.
+You can configure up to five NTP servers on the NSX Controller cluster.
-You can specify NTP servers by IPv4 address or hostname.
-The same NTP settings are applied to all controller nodes in the cluster.
+You can specify NTP servers by IPv4 address or FQDN.
+If an FQDN is used, DNS settings must also be configured.
+The same
+NTP settings are applied to all controller nodes in the cluster.

 * **get** *(secured)*: Retrieve NTP configuration for the NSX Controller cluster.